koii-network/docs/quickstart/hello-world/introduction.md

 import Description from "@site/src/components/description";
 import Tooltip from "@site/src/components/tooltip";

 Becoming a <Tooltip text="Web3"/> Developer is no longer needlessly complicated.
-With Koii, you can transfer your Javascript abilities and deploy your first blockchain application in 5 minutes.
+With <Tooltip text="Koii"/>, you can transfer your Javascript abilities and deploy your first <Tooltip text="Blockchain Application"/> in 5 minutes.

 :::tip
 Unlike other solutions, you don't need to learn a new language to develop on Koii.